-- Direct and indirect job creation; - Local business development; - New local infrastructure; - Improvements of environmental conditions, 'greening' of old abandoned mining sites; - Research, restoration, maintenance and enhancement of cultural heritage; - Development of new facilities for the community; - Improved human capital through programmes and partnerships in health, social and cultural areas: - Human capital development through professional training programmes; - A new village for the commune with a new community centre and new institutions; - A prosperous community able to offer a rich cultural and industrial tourism potential.
+- Direct and indirect job creation; - Local business development;

+- New local infrastructure: - Improvements of environmental conditions, 'greening' of old abandoned mining sites; - Research, restoration, maintenance and enhancement of cultural heritage; - Development of new facilities for the community; - Improved human capital through programmes and partnerships in health, social and cultural areas: - Human capital development through professional training programmes; - A new village for the commune with a new community centre and new institutions; - A prosperous community able to offer a rich cultural and industrial tourism potential.

-RMGC has been by far the main supporter of the local communities - over the years, the Group has invested in a comprehensive set of programmes designed to improve infrastructure and living standards, addressing education, skills training, assistance for the elderly, community health, job and business creation, and respect for the area's archaeological heritage.
+Roşia Montană Gold Corporation ("RMGC"), the Group's principal operating subsidiary in Romania, has been by far the main supporter of the local communities - over the years, the Group has invested in a comprehensive set of programmes designed to improve infrastructure and living standards, addressing education, skills training, assistance for the elderly, community health, jobs and businesses creation, and respect for the area's archaeological heritage.